rsyncOSX/mydocsy/content/en/docs/ssh.md

 /Users/thomas/Documents/ thomas@raspberrypi:/backups/Documents/
 ```

-To use my own ssh-key and keypath data, the following is added to RsyncUI in settings.
+To use my own ssh-key and ssh-keypath data, the following is added to RsyncUI in settings.

 {{< figure src="/images/usersettings/ssh.png" alt="" position="center" style="border-radius: 8px;" >}}